n3tr/hubot-gistme/README.md

-# Hubot Example
+# Hubot Gistme

 An hubot script that allow you to create Gist

 ## Install

 - Add `hubot-gistme` to your package.json file.
-- Add `hubot-deploy` to your external-scripts.json file.
+- Add `hubot-gistme` to your external-scripts.json file.

 ## Usage